dbrafael/qop/README.md

 This project was literally made in a day and probably isn't ready for you.
 It's allows you to build and execute a command incrementally.
 I use it as a rofi alternative since I find myself opening like 5 programs from the entire list.

+## TODO:
+- Code is very rushed
+- Add some display options (disable parts of the text, truncate breadcrumbs and path, group entries)
+- Some way to run the program without calling alacritty

 ## Usage:

 Qop searches for TOML configuration files in '~/.config/qop/{mode}.toml'